abusetech/QB-On-A-Stretcher/README.md

 A barely serviceable RESTful web application framework for a language that probably shouldn't be on the web

 ## Limitations
 This framework is still very much a work in progress.
 It is likely to be buggy, broken and unreliable.
-The handling of POST requests is currently untested under Linux and not possible under Windows.
+The handling of POST requests is currently untested under Linux and currently not possible under Windows.
 Currently, there is no built-in way of reading data from stdin on Windows in QB64, which makes handling POST requests impossible on these operating systems without an external library.

 ## Usage
 Copy the files into your project directory.